connectrpc/connectrpc.com/docs/cors.md

 `Vary: Origin,Access-Control-Request-Method,Access-Control-Request-Headers` is
 used by the browser to cache CORS information based on the given header names.
-To avoid poisoning intermediate caches, all request headers resulting in conditional preflight responses must be added to the `Vary` response header.
+If the CORS preflight response is dynamic, all request headers resulting in conditional preflight responses must be added to the `Vary` response header to avoid poisoning intermediate caches.

 ## Actual response